maxhub2000/Hamat_Project/README.md

-# Warehouse Optimization & Item Flow Analysis (Hamat Project) 📦
+# Warehouse Optimization & Item Flow Analysis (For Hamat group Ltd. that manufactures bathroom, sanitary, and kitchen products) 📦

 A data-driven Python application for analyzing item storage patterns and optimizing warehouse layout strategies based on order history.